-Grade Placement: 10-12 ART3CRMC GPA Level: 2 Credit: 1 TEA code: 03501800 Prerequisite: Ceramics I or instructor approval
+Grade Placement: 10-12 ART3CRMC

+TEA code: 03501800 Credit: 1

+Prerequisite: Ceramics I or instructor approval

 Students will expand their knowledge of the basic hand building skills to create projects that challenge both their creative ability and their craftsmanship to build projects much larger in size.
 In this advanced class, students will increase their knowledge of functional forms as well as surface design techniques for clay.
 Projects include both hand built and wheel thrown forms.